Wednesday, 5:00 p.m. to 8:00 p.m., SQH 1101

 Please note that this course is cross-listed as HONR378D.

 Instructors for FGSM370/HONR378D:

-Dr. Thompson represents the Bureau on energy matters regarding the environmental impacts of energy production and use, with primary emphasis on the intersection between energy and climate change.
-Dr. Thompson also serves as the U.S. Government lead negotiator on Technology within the U.N.
+Dr. Thompson is responsible for guiding the Bureau's work on energy transformation, leveraging U.S. leadership in clean energy innovation to open markets for U.S. companies abroad by promoting market-based policies and the introduction of advanced and efficient clean energy technologies.
+Before joining the Bureau of Energy Resources, Dr. Thompson was the Senior Climate Change Program Manager in the Bureau of Oceans, Environment and Science, and served as the U.S. Government lead negotiator on Technology within the U.N.
 Framework Convention on Climate Change (UNFCCC).
-Dr. Thompson is also responsible for overseeing the planning, designing and implementation of the Department’s energy and climate project portfolio.
+Dr. Thompson was also responsible for overseeing the planning, designing and implementation of the Department’s energy and climate project portfolio.
 This includes facilitating the strategic development of the programs, generating the substantive policy, technical and budgetary rationale for the programs, and managing the implementation of the project portfolio: clean energy, adaptation, and sustainable landscapes.
-Before coming to the State Department, Dr. Thompson served as Director of the Office of Energy at the U.S. Agency for International Development (USAID) and before that, as Senior Policy Analyst at the National Renewable Energy Laboratory (NREL).
+Before coming to the State Department, Dr. Thompson served as Director of the Office of Energy at the U.S. Agency for International Development (USAID), Executive Director of the International Institute for Energy Conservation, and as Senior Policy Analyst at the National Renewable Energy Laboratory (NREL).
 Thompson has a Ph.D. in Political Philosophy from Georgetown University and a B.A. in English from Gonzaga University.